Háttér Society

 Háttér Society (Háttér Társaság in Hungarian, háttér means background) is an NGO representing LGBTQI people in Hungary.
 It operates a telephone hotline, a legal aid service, an HIV/AIDS prevention program and an archive.
 Besides its core activities, Háttér participates in research and training projects and lobbies for the rights of LGBT people through legal change, including against the 2021 Hungarian anti-LGBT law.
-Háttér is a founding member of the Hungarian LGBT Alliance, and member of ILGA-Europe and Transgender Europe.
+Háttér is a founding member of the Hungarian LGBT Alliance, and an active member of ILGA-Europe.